kato-im/katirc/README.md

 3. Start your client.

-    Upon successful login, the server will list available Katō rooms and the associated IRC channel names.
+    Upon successful login, the server will list available Kato rooms and the associated IRC channel names.

-## Notable Differences from the Katō Client
+## Notable Differences from the Kato Client

-- In Katō, if someone mentions you in any room, then you get a notification, even if you are not in the room.
+- In Kato, if someone mentions you in any room, then you get a notification, even if you are not in the room.
 With KatIRC, you only get messages for channels that you have joined, even if you are mentioned in another room.

 ## Mention Support

-In Katō, you mention people with @User.
+In Kato, you mention people with @User.
 In KatIRC, just use the IRC nick, like you would in any IRC channel.
-KatIRC automatically translates between Katō mentions and IRC nicknames, which most clients will treat as a mention.
+KatIRC automatically translates between Kato mentions and IRC nicknames, which most clients will treat as a mention.

 In order to prevent false matches, such as in URLs, the nickname must be